tobykurien/Sparkler/README.md

 * A Sparkler project is now created for you.
 At this point, you should import the project into Eclipse and open the MainClassName.xtend and examine it.
 It should compile at this point, creating a src/main/xtend-gen source folder.
-* You can now run your app from the command line: `./scripts/dev_server.sh` or from Eclipse by right-clicking your MainClassName.xtend class and selecting Debug As > Java Application
+* You can now run your app from the command line: `./scripts/dev_server.sh` or from Eclipse by right-clicking your MainClassName.xtend class and selecting Run As > Java Application (don't forget to add the -Devnironment=development to the VM arguments if you are developing).

+Database:
 * You can create a database schema by defining the CREATE SQL statements in `config/database.schema`
 * Now create the database by running `./scripts/sparkler.sh db:init development`.
 If you haven't changed `config.database.yml`, this should create an H2 database in `db/development.db`